craicoverflow/craicoverflow.github.io/_posts/2018-06-06-a-month-in-india-delhi.md

 ---
-title: One Month in India - Delhi
+title: 'One Month in India: Delhi'
 layout: post
 description: One Month In India - Delhi.
 What can I say?
 A lifetime wouldn't be enough to explore this exciting, diverse, crazy country.